-The City rescinded most of the budget cuts planned for fiscal years 2015 through 2018, and permanently funded many of the initiatives included in the FY 2014 budget at the request of the City Council.
-For example, the City rescinded \$166 million in cuts to libraries and cultural institutions, and added \$44 million to keep open 20 fire companies.
-The City also added \$160 million annually to continue certain social services programs, such as day care, after-school programs and services for seniors.
+The City also rescinded budget cuts planned for fiscal years 2015 through 2018, and funded new mayoral and City Council initiatives, plus a number of initiatives that had been funded for only one year in the FY 2014 budget.
+For example, the City rescinded \$166 million in cuts to libraries and cultural institutions, and added \$59 million to keep open 20 fire companies.
+The City added funds to prevent and reduce homelessness, improve child protection services, promote traffic safety and support arts education.
+The City added \$160 million annually to continue social services programs such as day care and services for seniors.